Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Results

 \subsection{Ablation}

+MolAS uses separate protein and ligand embeddings and does not explicitly encode protein--ligand 3D contact graphs.
+As discussed in prior analyses of bias and shortcut learning in structure-based ML benchmarks~\citep{sieg2019need,gorantla2023proteins}, this design choice motivates explicit controls for whether performance is driven by a single modality or by protocol-specific artefacts.
+Table~\ref{tab:ablation_architecture} therefore includes modality-dropout variants (protein-only, ligand-only, and full input), reported under the same evaluation protocols as the main model.

-Ablations, detailed in Table~\ref{tab:ablation_architecture}, across the two major benchmark sets, \textit{MOAD-curated} and \textit{PoseX + Astex}, were conducted to examine the optimality and robustness of MolAS.
-Parallel GNN encoder stacks (GCN–GAT–GINE, inspired by graphLambda~\citep{mqawass2024graphlambda}, and an equivariant EGNN–GAT–GINE variant) failed to surpass over the embedding-only model, indicating that residue-level ESM-C representations already capture the structural signal required in this data regime.
-Increasing the number of attention heads produced only sub-percentage fluctuations with no consistent pattern.
-Decoder capacity exhibited a similarly limited effect, with deeper or wider residual stacks yielding only marginal gains on one benchmark at the expense of performance on the other.
-A single linear decoder achieved peak performance on the \textit{PoseX + Astex} set under the $2~\text{\AA}$ \& PB-validity criterion.
-However, its performance on the \textit{MOAD-curated} benchmark decreased by approximately $2\%$.
-This suggests the current residual decoder introduces partial redundancy and that exploiting larger architectures will require additional data rather than increased depth.
+Across the two major benchmark sets, \textit{MOAD-curated} and \textit{PoseX + Astex}, parallel GNN encoder stacks (GCN--GAT--GINE, inspired by graphLambda~\citep{mqawass2024graphlambda}, and an equivariant EGNN--GAT--GINE variant) fail to surpass the embedding-only model, indicating that pretrained residue-level ESM-C and ligand ChemBERTa representations are already sufficient to support in-domain selection in this data regime.
+Increasing the number of attention heads produces only sub-percentage fluctuations with no consistent pattern.
+Decoder capacity exhibits a similarly limited effect, with deeper or wider residual stacks yielding only marginal gains on one benchmark at the expense of performance on the other.
+A single linear decoder achieves peak performance on the \textit{PoseX + Astex} set under the $2~\text{\AA}$ \& PB-validity criterion; however, its performance on the \textit{MOAD-curated} benchmark decreases by approximately $2\%$, suggesting limited benefit from architectural scaling at the current data scale.

+The modality-dropout controls further clarify how signal is distributed across inputs.
+In the embedding-only setting, removing either the protein or ligand embedding leads to a moderate degradation relative to the full model, indicating that neither modality alone trivially explains the selection labels.
+In the graph+embedding setting, removing protein information causes a substantially larger drop than removing ligand information, while removing ligand information has a smaller effect.
+Taken together, these ablations do not support a degenerate single-modality shortcut explanation on the presented benchmarks, while leaving open the possibility that explicit protein--ligand contact features could improve robustness under stronger distribution shifts (Sec.~\ref{sec:discussion}).